simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

         y = bitarray[nxt]
     }

 After some testing it became clear that a left shift was preventing this algorithm from working correctly.
 A right shift was needed by removing the `-` from the modulo in the `bitarray_rotate` wrapper.
 However, not all tests were passed!
+Let us take a look: